sorawittTo/newbudget/replit.md

 ```
 Changelog:
 - July 08, 2025.
+Final Arrow Controls Removal from Master Rates Table
+  * Fixed remaining arrow controls in EmployeeManagement.tsx renderEditableCell function
+  * Changed type from "number" to "text" for all master rates input fields
+  * Eliminated final remaining arrow controls from level selection interface
+  * System now completely free of arrow-style editing controls as requested
+  * All numeric inputs throughout system now use text type only
+- July 08, 2025.
 Remove Unused ModernOvertimeCalculationTable Component
   * Deleted ModernOvertimeCalculationTable.tsx - unused component that was not imported anywhere
   * System now uses only UnifiedSpecialAssistanceManager for overtime calculations